fabianschoeppach/nomad-UIBK-plugin/docs/index.md

-# Welcome to the `nomad-ubik-plugin` documentation
+# Welcome to the `nomad-uibk-plugin` documentation

 ## Introduction